yhs666/mc-docs.zh-cn/articles/active-directory/develop/active-directory-devquickstarts-webapp-java.md

         }

         /**
-         * This method parses an JSON Object out of a collection of JSON Objects
+         * This method parses a JSON object out of a collection of JSON objects
-         * within a string
+         * within a string.
          *
          * @param jsonObject
-         * @return An JSON Object that would contains the DirectoryObject.
+         * @return A JSON object that contains the DirectoryObject
          * @throws Exception
          */
         public static JSONObject fetchDirectoryObjectJSONObject(JSONObject jsonObject) throws Exception {